-The Falcons Booster Club is a group of friends and parents who are interested in interscholastic athletics at The Epiphany School of Global Studies.
-The Booster Club supports and encourages athletic activities and the school's scholar-athletes.
-The club also provides financial support to encourage participation in athletic activities for the benefit of all students.
-The club has been responsible for generating funds and improving athletic equipment and facilities.
-Meetings are held regularly, and more parent participation is encouraged.
+The Athletic Advisory Committee is a selected group of parents who are interested in interscholastic athletics at Epiphany.
+The committee supports and encourages athletic activities and the school's scholar-athletes.
+The committee also facilitates and encourages participation in athletic activities for the benefit of all students.
+The committee is responsible for improving athletic processes and event functions.
+Meetings are held monthly.